-A Soon!
-At this time the UIS Department of Environmental Studies offers only Master’s degree.
-However, the ENS Department offers an undergraduate minor in Environmental Studies.
-We will be able to offer a BA in Environmental Studies beginning in Fall 2013, and students are already taking courses for that major.
+A Yes!
+Previously the UIS Department of Environmental Studies offered only Master’s degrees and an undergraduate minor in Environmental Studies.
+We started a BA in Environmental Studies in Fall 2013, and enrollments are climbing.

 Q Is student housing available on the UIS campus?

 A Yes, There are several dormitory/apartment arrangement on the campus facility.
-For more information see the UIS Housing Web Site.
+For more information see the UIS Residence Life Website.

 Q Are there scholarships available to ENS students?